 Water Services Department is responsible for investigating the incidence of illicit discharges following the updated investigation procedure.
-During the reporting period, Water Services Department investigated 45 incidents of suspicious illicit discharges and sent out five letters of violation.
-All cases were resolved in a timely manner.
+During the reporting period, Water Services Department investigated 52

 Continuous Improvement: Water Services Department will continue to investigate any reported incidents per the established procedure and implement enforcement procedures and actions as specified in the ordinance.